devnull-cz/c-prog-lang/modules/typedef.md

 that you **never** create new data **types** with `typedef`.
 In other words, with `typedef`, you create synonyms to existing types.

-`typedef` is most commonly used for derived types but many C provided names by the standard are based on basic types.
+`typedef` is most commonly used for derived types but many type names provided by the C standard itself are based on even basic types.
 For example, `size_t`, see its definition in `/usr/include/sys/types.h`.

+You can also created new type names using type names you created before.

 `typedef` is used as follows: